 The Yahoo Pipes interface is divided into three panes.
-The left side contains the different elements that can be dragged and dropped into the main canvas area.
+The left side contains the different elements that can be dragged and dropped on the main canvas area.
 You can use them to load RSS News Feeds and filter data among many other things.
-The last is the debugger which displays the data of the selected element.
+The last pane is the debugger area which displays the data of the selected element and other information.

 We want to fetch an RSS News Feed and drag the Fetch Feed element into the canvas area.
 This element requires at least one RSS News Feed url so copy and paste on into the box.
 If you click on that box you will notice that the debugger has loaded the titles of the RSS News Feed at the bottom.
 You can click on the titles to see variables like descriptions or titles of the items.

 You can click on the + icon next to URL to display another form to paste another RSS News Feed URL.

 Click on the Operators entry in the left menu and drag the Filter element to the main window.
 Connect the Fetch Feed and Filter elements by pressing the mouse button over one of the nodes and (while holding the mouse button) moving it to the other node.

 The elements are now connected.
 The process begins by fetching the RSS News Feed, sending it to the filters where they are customized and then to the output which is already available at the end.
 All that remains to be done is to create the filters.